critterandguitari/Organelle_Manual/manual.md

 After the patch is successfully loaded, Organelle's display shifts to show us the patch information screen, which we will discuss in a moment.
 To return to the menu screen, turn the Selector.
 The only difference is that the active patch is now displayed in the top line of the menu screen.

 ![](Ch3%20-%203%20patches%20menu%20again%20with%20active%20patch%20shown.png)

-> **NOTE:** One neat performance trick is that Organelle remembers its selection in the patches menu.
-So if you want to cue up the next patch you will need, you can turn the Selector and leave that patch selected.
-Now all you have to do to load that patch is press down the Selector knob — you don't even have to turn the Selector or call up the patches menu.

 ### System Menu